Melanie C Wants the Spice Girls to Play Coachella

 Ultimately, though, The Sporty One is a tale of self-acceptance and resilience, as the now-48-year-old eventually faced her demons and learned to embrace her girl-powered legacy.
 The Spice Girls, sans Beckham, most recently reunited in 2019 for a stadium tour, at which point Chisholm realized, “I was nervous about becoming Sporty Spice, until I realized that, well, I am Sporty Spice, she’s always in there.”
 And that’s great news for fans of the high-kicking, backflipping Brit, as The Sporty One also sheds light on Chisholm’s humble beginnings, her childhood dream of being the next Madonna, and what’s motivated her to keep making music (she released her eighth solo album, Melanie C, in 2020).

-Below, Chisholm discusses her excellent new memoir and gamely answers all our burning Spice Girls questions, including when Spice World will be on streaming platforms, the fate of the long-lost Spice song “See You Next Tuesday,” and, of course, whether or not another reunion is in the works.
+Below, Chisholm discusses her excellent new memoir and gamely answers all our burning Spice Girls questions, including when Spice World will be on streaming platforms, the fate of the long-lost Spice song “C U Next Tuesday,” and, of course, whether or not another reunion is in the works.

 When you set out to write this book, were there any specific misconceptions about you that you wanted to correct?